Mystic Chronicles

 Mystic Chronicles is a Japanese role-playing video game developed by Kemco.
-While initially released as Fantasy Chronicles for the iOS, the name was retitled as a result of Natsume providing a new English translation for its release on the PlayStation Portable, released in North America on July 16, 2013.
+While initially released as Fantasy Chronicles for the iOS, the name was retitled as a result of Natsume Inc. providing a new English translation for its release on the PlayStation Portable, released in North America on July 16, 2013.
+It was re-released on Xbox Series X and Series S, Xbox One and Windows devices, Steam, PlayStation 5 / PlayStation 4 (supporting Cross-Buy) and for the Nintendo Switch as Genso Chronicles.

 Gameplay

 The game plays as a traditional Japanese role-playing video game.
 In the game, the player navigates a character through a fantasy world, interacting with non-playable characters and fighting enemies.
 When engaging enemies, the game utilizes a turn based battle system reminiscent of ones found in the Dragon Quest series of games.

 Story

 The game stars a boy named Lux, who wishes to protect the village he grew up in, from external threats.

 Development

 Developer Kemco, while a prevalent maker of video games during the NES era of video games, eventually ceased releasing video games in North America as technology and graphics advanced.
 In the 2010s, however, they changed their focus to release smaller, retro based games for mobile phones.

 The game was originally released as Fantasy Chronicles for iOS.
 The game was eventually ported to the PlayStation Portable.
-In February 2013, Natsume announced they would be releasing the game under a new title, Mystic Chronicles, with a new translation, distancing it from its original release, which was criticized for its translation.
+In February 2013, Natsume Inc. announced they would be releasing the game under a new title, Mystic Chronicles, with a new translation, distancing it from its original release, which was criticized for its translation.
 The PSP release will also contain an additional storyline.

 The game is updated to be compatible with the PlayStation Vita on August 6, 2013.